 If you are working on SAS University edition, then you will need to skip step 7, 9 and 10.
 SAS University edition has its own limitations and can not run decision trees and time series modeling.

 Step 7: Learning Decision trees

 Now that you know a few algorithms, let us look at decision trees.
-Here are 2 articles explaining the working of decision trees:
+Here is an awesome article explaining the working of decision trees: